arifulnoman/design-patterns/README.md

 In the `main` method, both `dbManager1` and `dbManager2` refer to the same instance of `DatabaseConnectionManager`.
 When you call the `executeQuery()` method on either instance, it operates on the same object, demonstrating that the Singleton pattern effectively maintains a single shared instance across the application.

 Finally, the comparison `System.out.println(dbManager1 == dbManager2)` returns `true`, confirming that both `dbManager1` and `dbManager2` refer to the same instance, which validates the Singleton pattern's correct implementation.

+#### Use Cases of Singleton Pattern

+The Singleton pattern ensures a class has only one instance and provides a global access point to it.
+It is useful when you need to share a single object across the entire application.

+#### **Common Use Cases**

+1. **Logging:** Ensure only one logging instance is used throughout the application to avoid multiple log files.
+2. **Configuration Settings:** Load and use one instance of configuration data across the system.
+3. **Database Connections:** Share a single database connection to optimize resource usage.
+4. **Caching:** Use one cache instance to store and access frequently used data.
+5. **Resource Manager:** Track and allocate limited resources (like file handles or sockets) using a single manager instance.
+6. **Service Locator:** Retrieve services or dependencies from a single point of access.
+7. **Global State:** Manage global data (like user preferences or app settings) in one place.
+8. **Window Manager:** Control window placement and appearance in a graphical interface using a single instance.

+#### **When to Avoid Singleton**

+- **Testing:** Singletons can make testing harder due to shared global state.
+- **Tight Coupling:** Overuse can lead to tightly connected code, reducing flexibility.
+- **Concurrency:** Poor implementation can cause issues in multi-threaded environments.

+#### **Conclusion**
+The Singleton pattern is effective when you need one instance of a class across your application.
+Use it wisely to avoid potential downsides in testing, coupling, and multi-threading.

 **Pros and Cons:**
 | Pros | Cons |